 - Income tax advice in Germany

-The income tax system in Germany
+An overview of income tax in Germany

-It’s compulsory to submit a tax declaration if:
+It is compulsory to submit a tax declaration if:

-- you have more than one source of income;
+- You have more than one source of income

-- some income was received from abroad;
+- Some income was received from abroad

-- the tax office has sent you a letter requesting you to submit a tax return.
+- The tax office has sent you a letter requesting you to submit a tax return

 In addition to income tax, Germany has a compulsory social insurance scheme – and income tax takes this into account.